 Where Do Most Air Crashes Occur?

 Statistically, certain states with higher air traffic volumes, such as California, Texas, and Florida, report more aviation incidents.
 This correlation is largely due to the airlines’ flight numbers and the density of airports in these regions.
-In remote areas around the Alaska Airlines, the rate of air crashes is also notably higher, with most crashes occurring in Anchorage due to challenging weather conditions, difficult terrain, and the reliance on smaller aircraft for transportation.
+In remote areas around Alaska, the rate of air crashes is also notably higher, with most crashes occurring in Anchorage.

 What are Hull Losses?